devsh0/SweetJson/README.md

 ```

 Primitive types as well as parameterized and array types are supported.
 Note that custom annotations aren't
 required (will be added in the future, hopefully soon).
-The binder will write values to fields whose name
+The binder will write values to field whose name
-corresponds to fields in the JSON string.
+corresponds to a field in the JSON string.
 Furthermore, the writer will leave out transient and inherited fields.
 JSON fields that are `null` are by default ignored and there is no way to change that behavior as of now.
 Extra
 fields in the JSON string are skipped if there are no members corresponding to that key.